 However, the hurdles were still quite substantial.
-Money was sparse, language skills depended exclusively on what the schools had to offer (no social media in those days and no DVDs you might watch in your own language one day and in another the next!) and parental tolerance and appreciation for the risks and dangers of venturing abroad was often enough minimal.
+Money was sparse, language skills depended exclusively on what the schools had to offer (no social media in those days and no DVDs you might watch in your own language one day and in another the next!).
+Parental tolerance and appreciation for the risks and dangers of venturing abroad was often enough minimal.

-For all those who did it anyway, perhaps as backpackers and hitch-hikers, frequently as (perhaps not quite legal) workers on farms, in pubs and in factories, life changed forever.
+For all those who did it anyway, perhaps as backpackers and hitch-hikers, frequently working on farms, in pubs and in factories, life changed forever.
 Self-pity is never a decent solution and they quickly learned to fend for themselves, along the way they picked up self-reliance, the art of improvising, a sharpened perception of chances and dangers.

 a sound and multilingual education,